timi2506/MyPayIndia-HA/README.md

 3. Adding the Cards to one of your Dashboard's

 > [!TIP]
+> If you face issues with cards not changing after an update, you can either
+> a) Clear your Browser Caches and refresh OR
-> If you face issues with cards not changing after an update, you can add ?v=randomNumber after /mypayindia_static/mypayindia-card.js, as long as the randomNumber is different from previous numbers (if you did this before)
+> b) Add ?v=randomNumber after /mypayindia_static/mypayindia-card.js, as long as the randomNumber is different from previous numbers (if you did this before)